 - Failure to quit.
-Even if you’re aware of the way heroin is harming your body, mind, relationships, and work life, you can’t quit, in spite of repeated attempts to get clean.
+Even if you’re aware of the way heroin is harming your body, mind, relationships, and work-life, you can’t quit, in spite of repeated attempts to get clean.

 We will help – call 1-877-281-5204 and start the recovery process today.

 Prescription opiates abuse is one of the largest problems facing our society today, with an estimated 1.9 million people in the US struggling with opiates addiction.
 Opiate addiction is also extremely dangerous, and recent rises in overdoses are alarming: since 1999, accidental opiate overdoses have quadrupled and now surpass the number of overdoses from cocaine and heroin combined.
-For those struggling with an opiate addiction, opiates treatment can be the answer to living a life free from addiction.
+For those struggling with opiate addiction, opiate treatment can be the answer to living a life free from addiction.